permutationlock/zimpl/README.md

 ## Intent

 The idea is that the `Ifc` parameter defines an interface: a set of declarations that a type must implement.
-For the given type `T` the declarations that must be implemented by `T` are exactly the `type` valued declarations of `Ifc(T)`.
+For a given type `T` the declarations that must be implemented by `T` are exactly the `type` valued declarations of `Ifc(T)`.